smallcloudai/refact-vscode/README.md

-# Codify (BETA VERSION)
+# Codify strives to be the only AI coding assistant you'll ever need!
+Start with a free trial!

-Codify from Small Magellanic Cloud is a coding assistant which uses the latest advances in Deep Learning and Large Language Models.
-It follows your instructions and provides suggestions on where exactly and how it proposes to change your code.
-For more key features, keep reading.
+Codify is a coding assistant from Small Magellanic Cloud AI Ltd. It uses the latest advances in Deep Learning and Large Language Models.

 ## Features
-- Supports 20+ programming languages
+- Open source plugin.
-- State of the art model (for the size)
+- State of the art code generation models (see website for details).
-- Experimental code rewriting features
-- Local inference
+- 20+ programming languages.
-- Cloud inference
+- Cloud subscription and a free self-hosted version.
-- We are crowdsourcing data for RLHF (the method behind GPT models)

-## Installation
-1. Install the extension
-2. Click through the login option and follow it to [codify.smallcloud.ai](https://codify.smallcloud.ai); we recommend using login with Google or GitHub to avoid email verification.
-3. Try out plugin.
+- Experimental features: select & refactor, highlight & fix.

 ## Getting started
 You can see the “codify” status on the right bottom corner of the screen.
 The status will be updated when codify is communicating with the server.

-On the left bar, you can see the new Codify panel.
-It lets you explore new features and shows the history of the requests you sent to Codify.
+The sidebar on the left lets you explore new features.

-## How to use
+## Open Source
+The plugin is open source: you can verify for yourself it cares about your data as advertised.

+## Code Completion
+As you type in code, this feature offers suggestions to increase your productivity.
+It can offer commonly used commands, functions, and variables.

+By looking up and down the cursor, it can make more informed suggestions based on surrounding code, natural language comments, and other contextual information.

+It also works fast!

+## Cloud subscription
+You can start with a free trial, switch to a paid subscription later.
+Alternatively, you can run your own self-hosted version.

+## Experimental features
 To ask Codify to do something, press F1.
 It will ask you for your intent: what are you trying to do?
-Try "Add docstrings" or "Add type hints".
-Change suggestions provided by the model with another press on F1.

-If you want to focus on a specific area of your code, just highlight it before asking Codify.

-# Features
-## Autocompletion
-Accept suggestions about your next lines of code based on context & syntax both before and after the cursor.
-## Highlight and Fix (beta)
-Model highlights what is likely to change given an instruction.
-Click to generate changes.
-## Select And Refactor (beta)
-Select specific code and tell the model what you want.
-## Settings
-You can access the Codify Settings panel by going to the Extensions panel in VSCode, selecting the extension, and clicking on to Extension settings.

-Codify settings allow you to
-- Enter your API key
-- Choose Temperature for the model.
-Lower temperature guides the model to select higher probability words, whereas higher temperature allows it to provide more variable suggestions.
+Try "add docstrings", "add type hints", "convert to list comprehension", "use lambda".

+Select & Refactor: select lines to change, press F1.
+The model will try to modify the selected lines only.

+Highlight & Fix: press F1 without selection.
+The model will highlight all the places it thinks your instruction is applicable to.
+Click on highlighted lines to generate changes.